Casey and Andy: Satan

 Satan is the fallen archangel and Queen of Darkness, also known as Lucifer "Luci" Morningstar, the Light-Bringer, "grounded" from Heaven by her father, God, for attempting to usurp him.
 She can assume any shape, and she has chosen this one for now.
 She is the celestial embodiment of evil and Andy's girlfriend, living in their Fremont house with him, Casey, and Mary.
-Despite her job and reputation, she is easy enough to get along with, and actually quite polite.
-Satan in her normal form has a forked tongue, a little tuft of hair right between her eyes, and horns inspired by the character Rook Bartley from Genesis Climber MOSPEADA and Robotech: The New Generation.
+Despite her job and reputation, she is polite and amicable.
+Satan in her normal form has a forked tongue, a small tuft of hair between her eyes, and horns inspired by the character Rook Bartley from Genesis Climber MOSPEADA and Robotech: The New Generation.

 Despite being the ruler of Hell and the second most powerful being in the universe, Satan commutes to work much like any mortal – except that she jumps dimensions rather than taking the bus.

 Being a diabolic immortal, Satan gets a lot of perks.
 Although she doesn't need to breathe, eat, drink, or sleep, she does so to fit in better with her mortal companions.
 She speaks all the languages of man but not alien tongues (since God only created life on Earth).
 She's is practically immune to all harm except holy water; turning insubstantial protects her from anything that causes physical damage.
-She can shapeshift into a dizzying array of demonic and mortal forms, produce flames anywhere on her body at will, and shoot jets of fire from her hands.
+She can shapeshift into a dizzying array of demonic and mortal forms, produce fire at will, and shoot jets of fire from her hands.
 She can possess people, provoke unnatural terror in any who dare contravene her wishes and summon numerous low-grade demons to perform her bidding – even if their loyalty is grudging at best.
 Still, Satan practices appropriate paranoia since some of her demons are always looking for ways to increase their own power at her expense, having all shoulder demons (in particular Andy's) report to her.